renovatebot/renovate/docs/usage/configuration-options.md

 ## platformAutomerge

-If you have enabled `automerge` and set `automergeType=pr` in the Renovate config, `platformAutomerge` is also enabled by default to speed up merging via the platform's native automerge functionality.
+If you have enabled `automerge` and set `automergeType=pr` in the Renovate config, then `platformAutomerge` is enabled by default to speed up merging via the platform's native automerge functionality.

 `platformAutomerge` will configure PRs to be merged after all (if any) branch policies have been met.
 This option is available for Azure and GitLab.